FIVE PROPOSED AMENDMENTS TO THE U.S. CONSTITUTION

 • Congress will pass no law or regulation, and federal departments or agencies will adopt no regulation, that requires or permits any accounting treatment for any purpose that conflicts with generally accepted accounting principles as promulgated by any Board established and sponsored by The Financial Accounting Foundation, including but not limited to The Financial Accounting Standards Board, The Government Accounting Standards Board, and The Federal Accounting Standards Board.

-Once ratified each of these Amendments may be implemented over a five-year period from the date of ratification.
+Once ratified each of these Amendments must be fully implemented over a period not to exceed five years from the date of ratification.